framework-homeownership/candidate-challenges/README.md

 Some final notes:
 - Keep commits small, there should not just be one big commit at the end with all your code.
-- Limit your time working on this to ~3 hours maximium.
+- Limit your time working on this to ~3 hours maximum.
 Don't spend extra time trying to cover every edge case in testing or expanding the code beyond what is requested.
 - If you run into any blockers along the way or need to ask a question, please email both Matt and Dan:
     - <matt@frameworkhomeownership.org>
     - <dan@frameworkhomeownership.org>